 MassArt Department of Public Safety offers a free bike registration program for all students and staff.
-If you bring your bike to the Public Safety office, we will assist you with engraving it with unique identification, note down specific information about your bike, and take a photo to keep on file in case it is ever lost or stolen.
-We recommend that you use a good lock to secure your bicycle, and to only lock it on designated bike racks throughout the campus area.
+If you bring your bike to the Public Safety office, we will assist you by providing a unique identification, note down specific information about your bike, and take a photo to keep on file in case it is ever lost or stolen.